dagraham/etm-dgraham/README.md

     * In the weekly views a),  b) and c), press “g” and enter a date to display the week containing the date.
     * In the dated views a), b), c), u), U) and y), press the right or left cursor keys to go  to the next or previous period, respectively, and the space bar to return to the current period.
 * Search.
-    * Press “/“ (forward slash) and enter an expression to search the view for an item whose summary contains (case insensitive) the expression.
+    * Press “/“ (forward slash) and enter an expression to search the view for an row whose content contains (case insensitive) the expression.
     * After entering the search expression, press “n” to search  forward  (cyclically)  for other matches.
+	* Once a search is initiated, it remains active in all views.
+To remove the highlighting, search for something not likely to be matched such as 3 consecutive commas.

 ## [Installation/Deinstallation](#etm)